ovaisoozeer/ovaisoozeer.github.io/skills-summary.md

 ### Mobile

 - Both native and web mobile development.
 Admittedly, it's been a while.
-- If you check out my portfolio, I have worked on several iOS projects and a Windows Phone one that was genuinely a pleasure to do.
-My iOS experience was limited due to other commitments, but I retain an interest in the platform.
+- If you check out my portfolio, I have worked on several iOS projects/Windows Phone projects.

 ### Source Control

-- My experience with Git has been awesome - it's a very powerful tool for small teams and great for a geographically distributed team.
-SVN is a bit dated, but I have used it and can do if required to.
-And TFS is a necessary evil.
+- Prefer git over SVN/TFS.
+Flexible with branching strategy, though I prefer trunk-based development.

 ### Front-end development

 - I'm quite experienced with front end development.
 Have done lots of OO JavaScript, JQuery/UI, customised widgets and asynchronous behaviour.
-- I cannot, however, call myself an expert in the field of CSS.
+- I do not call myself an expert in the field of CSS, but I can tell the difference between BEM and SMACSS.

 ### Authentication/Encryption